What Happened To All The Funny Ads?

 Today, in an era where consumer sentiment is informed not just around a brand’s advertising, but increasingly what the company stands for, that has caused many marketers to rush to identify with a social cause, whether it fits the brand image or not.
 Call it the “Hardcut: Cheetos” effect, born from the now classic Saturday Night Live sketch that hilariously illustrated the kind of commercial contortions some brands make to fit into a social cause.

-“We’ve had an unprecedented amount of ‘Hardcut: Cheetos’ from different brands, as they’ve attempted to get on the social justice bandwagon,” says Wieden+Kennedy executive creative director Jason Bagley, who led creative on that famous Old Spice ad and now heads up the agency’s work on KFC.
+“We’ve had an unprecedented amount of ‘Hardcut: Cheetos’ from different brands, as they’ve attempted to get on the social justice bandwagon,” says Wieden+Kennedy executive creative director Jason Bagley, who led creative on that famous Old Spice ad.
 “I think it’s great when a brand can authentically comment on social justice issues in an interesting way, where they’re adding something to the conversation.
 When it’s not authentic though, people can sniff it out pretty quick.”

 Graf says there’s always a hot trend, and the emotional angle seems to be it.
 “Right now everyone thinks millennials want inspirational, emotional work,” he says.
 “I’m sure someone wrote a book that all the brand managers read that said emotional stories are where it’s at.
 So everything is heartfelt.
 Emotional is also easier for a client to buy.”

-Erich+Kallman co-counder Eric Kallman, who also worked on Old Spice at Wieden+Kennedy and with brands like Kayak at Barton F. Graf, says funny is just less risky.
+Erich+Kallman co-founder Eric Kallman, who also worked on Old Spice at Wieden+Kennedy and with brands like Kayak at Barton F. Graf, says funny is just less risky.
 “The safest way to execute is probably an emotional way to communicate that strategy,” says Kallman.
 “I think tying brands to social causes is great, but it seems to be going from something that makes sense for some brands, to young creatives trying to attach everything to a social cause.
 How do we connect this soda to a social cause?”

 The Next Laugh